Simple Lemon Yogurt Cake (New & Improved!)

 Similar to my plum yogurt cake and this delightful lemon syrup cake, these types of easy yogurt cakes are irresistible and morish.

-Unlike traditional basic vanilla cake recipes, including yogurt in the batter creates a wonderfully moist and delicate crumb.
+Unlike traditional basic vanilla cake recipes, yogurt in the batter creates a wonderfully moist and delicate crumb.

 This simple lemon yogurt cake, like my lemon curd cake and this simple coconut cake recipe, are great single-layer cakes to serve with a cuppa tea or coffee or as lunch box filler’s.